“The fear of the LORD is the beginning of wisdom....”

 “Gospel”, meaning “good news”, implies a concomitant “bad news.”
 Let us begin with the bad news.

 In our natural state, we love ourselves (though our self-love is at cross purposes to our true best interests) and are at enmity with God.
 We war against Him, and against ourselves - “kicking at the goads,” as it were.
 Our unsuccessful attempts at assailing God soon turn to our waging war against His word and His people.
 This, sadly, is our lot, unless God Himself steps in to interrupt our march to Hell.
 Please know, this is not a war that we are capable of winning.
 All of us begin our lives as spiritually dead rebels, fools, and dullards - refusing and unable to hear and answer God’s call to repent, believe, and obey.
-Look around, and notice, as Thoreau stated, the mass of men living their lives in “quiet desperation, in I'm” looking for “the next thing.” as if a little more food, alcohol, sex, financial prosperity, or worldly renown will satisfy the soul.
+Look around, and notice, as Thoreau stated, the mass of men living their lives in “quiet desperation, looking for “the next thing.” as if a little more food, alcohol, sex, financial prosperity, or worldly renown will satisfy the soul.
 They cannot.
 No, friend, our “achievements” and pursuits of pleasures will never provide us the fulfillment and satisfaction that we seek.
 The pursuit of the world is likened to chasing after the wind.
 God did not design the things of this present world to bring men joy.
 Joy is found only in God Himself.
 Yet, if you were to ask most men and women what it is that would bring them “happiness,” they would tell you, in so many words (if they were to be honest with themselves), that the only thing that they desire is “just a little bit more.”
 Many are of Augustine’s mind when he prayed, “Give me chastity and continence, but not yet.”
 Still, enter any bookstore and find within the “Self Help” section a plethora of titles aimed at building our self-esteem.
-The world tells us that, “I’m Okay, You’re Okay”, but the Bible tells us that I’m not okay, and neither are you - nor our parents, siblings, children, or friends.
+The world tells us that, “I’m Okay, You’re Okay”, but the Bible tells us that I’m not okay, and neither are you.

 Because of the fall of mankind (Genesis 3), we are unable of ourselves to savingly believe the gospel.
 As unregenerate sinners, we are dead, blind, and deaf to the things of God; our hearts deceitful and desperately corrupt.
 Our will is not free, but in bondage to our evil nature; therefore, we will not - indeed we cannot - choose good over evil in the spiritual realm.
 Consequently, it takes much more than the Spirit's assistance to bring us sinners to Christ - it takes regeneration by which the Holy Spirit makes one alive and gives him a new nature.
 Faith is not something that we contribute to salvation but is itself a part of God's gift of salvation - it is God's gift to us sinners, not our gift to God.